top of page

 • how far apart the lovers lived.

-Next, layer local and world events, technologies and entertainment of the day, and social customs into the story.
+Next, local and world events, technologies and entertainment of the day and social customs are layered into the story.

 Final Arrangement Decisions